 - Lack of electrical safety awareness and training

 - Use of damaged electrical materials/equipment

 - Insulation damage, gaps, or wear and tear

 - Dust, debris, and corrosion on electrical conductors

 - Improper preventative maintenance for circuit breakers and switches

 - Exposed live parts, loose connections, or corrosion

 - Exposure of electrical equipment to water or other liquids

-With the right training, safety procedures and equipment, it’s possible to minimize the risk of arc flash.
-Here are 5 important precautions you should take:
+With the proper training, safety procedures, and equipment, it’s possible to minimize the risk of arc flash.
+Here are 5 ways to prevent Arc flash: